-The BC Energy Regulator's jurisdiction extends to the majority of pipelines in British Columbia, as defined in legislation by the Oil and Gas Activities Act (OGAA).
-Activities regulated by the BCER extend throughout the life cycle of a pipeline, and include pre-activity consultation and notification, permitting, construction, operation, maintenance and abandonment.
+The BC Energy Regulator's jurisdiction extends to the majority of pipelines in British Columbia, as defined in legislation by the Energy Resource Activities Act (ERAA).
+Activities regulated by the BCER extend throughout the life cycle of a pipeline and include pre-activity consultation and notification, permitting, construction, operation, maintenance and abandonment.

-Pipelines outside the BCER's jurisdiction include those crossing provincial and/or national borders and low pressure pipelines owned by a utility company and downstream of a city gate.
-City gates are facilities where high pressure natural gas from transmission lines is metered and reduced to a lower pressure for consumers and distributed though city pipelines owned by a utility company.
+Pipelines outside the BCER's jurisdiction include those crossing provincial and/ or national borders and low-pressure pipelines owned by a utility company that are downstream of a city gate.
+City gates are facilities where high pressure natural gas from transmission lines is metered and reduced to a lower pressure for consumers and distributed through pipelines.
 Pipelines not under the BCER's jurisdiction are not addressed in this report.